ResearchComputing/Documentation/docs/software/containerization.md

 docker push <your-docker-username>/<repository>
 ```

 Note that it is also possible to build intel/IMPI containers for use on Alpine.
-If you would like assistance building MPI-enabled containers contact <rc-help@colorado.edu>.
+If you would like assistance building MPI-enabled containers submit a [support request form](https://colorado.service-now.com/req_portal?id=ucb_sc_rc_form).

 ## Requesting a Container Installation